Lesbian Bar Project: History

 Lesbian bars have been in decline across the United States since the 1980s, with more than two hundred having closed due to demographic changes, the wage gap and other city-specific reasons.
 The Lesbian Bar Project was created by New York City-based filmmakers Elina Street and Erica Rose.
 In fall 2020 the friends reminisced about one of their last night's out at Brooklyn lesbian bar Ginger's before it shuttered due to the COVID-19 pandemic.
 They decided to create a fundraiser to provide financial support to lesbian bars across the country.
 They also noted that the number of bars has dwindled, as there were approximately 200 lesbian bars in the United States in the 1980s and few remained.

 On October 28, 2020, the Project was announced with a YouTube PSA video co-directed by Rose and Street and narrated by Lea DeLaria.
 The video launched a 30-day fundraising campaign, which featured photographs of the bar interiors and testimonials from the owners.
-The fundraiser closed on November 26, 2020 and a total of $117,504.50 was raised in that time.
+The fundraiser closed on November 26, 2020.
 By October 2020, they project had raised $260,000.

 Virtual events for the project are ongoing, with proceeds going to the Lesbian Bar Project Pool Fund, which are distributed between the 13 participating lesbian bars, as two (Sue Ellen's and Pearl Bar) opted out of receiving funds.
 Among these virtual events was a November 2020 episode of the podcast Dyking Out, which featured performances from comedians including Lea Delaria, Sydnee Washington, and Cameron Esposito.

 Documentaries

 In 2020, the directors announced plans to develop a series of documentaries to highlight lesbian bars throughout America, with a longer term goal of international features.
 In June 2021, for Pride Month, Street and Rose released a short documentary on YouTube titled The Lesbian Bar Project with executive producer Lea Delaria and sponsorship from Jägermeister.
-On October 11 2022, National Coming Out Day, a three-part docuseries was released on The Roku Channel, with a focus on one bar in each episode of the series.
+On October 11, 2022, National Coming Out Day, a three-part docuseries with DeLaria as executive producer was released on The Roku Channel, with a focus on one bar in each episode of the series.